Last Updated on May 15, 2023

 - Enjoy as a topping for ice-cream, frozen yogurt, or sorbet

-- Add to unsweetened yogurt
+- Add honeysuckle syrup to unsweetened homemade yogurt

-Other Honeysuckle Recipes
+Other Delicious Honeysuckle Recipes

 ♦ You can make a naturally sweet honeysuckle tea by pouring boiling water over blossoms.
 1/4 -1 cup blossoms covered with 1 cup water.
 Steep for several hours or overnight.
 Refrigerate for a refreshing ice tea.